-10. Disqualification
+9. Disqualification

-10.1 For the reasons set out above, the Tribunal disqualifies the Horse and the PR from the Competition and the entire Event and all medals, points and prize money won must be forfeited, in accordance with Articles 9 and 10.1.2 of the ECM Rules.
+9.1 For the reasons set out above, the Tribunal disqualifies the Horse and the PR from the Competition and the entire Event and all medals, points and prize money won must be forfeited, in accordance with Articles 9 and 10.1.2 of the ECM Rules.

-11. Sanctions
+10. Sanctions

-- 11.1 As a result of the foregoing, and pursuant to Articles 10.2 and 10.7 of the ECM Rules, the period of Ineligibility imposed on the PR shall be one (1) year. - 11.2 The Tribunal imposes the following sanctions on the PR in accordance with Article 169 of the GRs and Article 10 of the ECM Rules: - 1) The PR shall be suspended for a period of one (1) year.
-The period of Provisional Suspension, effective from 22 February 2018 shall be credited against the Period of Ineligibility imposed in this decision.
-Therefore, the PR will be ineligible until 21 February 2019. - 2) The PR is fined three thousand five hundred Swiss Francs (CHF 3,500). - 3) The PR shall contribute one thousand five hundred Swiss Francs (CHF 1,500) towards the costs of this procedure. - 11.3 No Person Responsible who has been declared Ineligible may, during the period of Ineligibility, participate in any capacity in a Competition or activity that is authorised or organised by the FEI or any National Federation or be present at an Event (other than as a spectator) that is authorized or organized by the FEI or any National Federation, or participate in any capacity in Competitions authorized or organized by any international or national-level Event organisation (Article 10.11.1 of the ECM Rules). - 11.4 Where a Person Responsible who has been declared Ineligible violates the rule against participation or attendance during Ineligibility, the results of any such participation shall be Disqualified and a new period of Ineligibility equal in length up to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
-In addition, further sanctions may be imposed if appropriate (Article 10.11.2 of the ECM Rules). - 11.5 According to Article 168 of the GRs, the present decision is effective from the day of written notification to the persons and bodies concerned. - 11.6 In accordance with Article 12 of the ECM Rules the Parties may appeal against this decision by lodging an appeal with the Court of Arbitration for Sport (CAS) within twenty-one (21) days of receipt hereof.
+- 10.1 As a result of the foregoing, and pursuant to Articles 10.2 of the ECM Rules, the period of Ineligibility imposed on the PR shall be six (6) months. - 10.2 The Tribunal imposes the following sanctions on the PR in accordance with Article 169 of the GRs and Article 10 of the ECM Rules: - 1) The PR shall be suspended for a period of six (6) months.
+The period of Provisional Suspension, effective from 22 November 2018 shall be credited against the period of Ineligibility imposed in this decision.
+Therefore, the PR will be ineligible until 21 May 2019. - 2) The PR is fined two thousand Swiss Francs (CHF 2'000,-). - 3) No costs shall be imposed on the PR. - 10.3 No Person Responsible who has been declared Ineligible may, during the period of Ineligibility, participate in any capacity in a Competition or activity that is authorised or organised by the FEI or any National Federation or be present at an Event (other than as a spectator) that is authorized or organized by the FEI or any National Federation, or participate in any capacity in Competitions authorized or organized by any international or national-level Event organisation (Article 10.11.1 of the ECM Rules). - 10.4 Where a Person Responsible who has been declared Ineligible violates the rule against participation or attendance during Ineligibility, the results of any such participation shall be Disqualified and a new period of Ineligibility equal in length up to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
+In addition, further sanctions may be imposed if appropriate (Article 10.11.2 of the ECM Rules). - 10.5 According to Article 168 of the GRs, the present decision is effective from the day of written notification to the persons and bodies concerned. - 10.6 In accordance with Article 12 of the ECM Rules the Parties may appeal against this decision by lodging an appeal with the Court of Arbitration for Sport (CAS) within twenty-one (21) days of receipt hereof.